go-go-golems/zine-layout/ttmp/2025-09-24/03-playbook-to-test-the-new-store-oriented-rtk-query-ui.md

 **Q: How can I test removing a spread?**
 A: Trigger the UI delete.
 Expect `DELETE /api/projects/{id}/spreads/{spreadNumber}`.
 After a reload, confirm it’s gone.
 SQL check: `SELECT COUNT(*) FROM spreads …;`.

+**Q: How do I validate spread loads set the page selectors?**
+A: Save a spread with left/right page assignments.
+Change the numeric inputs and click “Load”.
+The inputs should reset to the persisted numbers and Redux settings should match the saved spread configuration.

 ## Preview & Render Integration

 **Q: What indicates previews respect persisted settings?**